microbuilderz/AWS/CoudPractitioner/AWS-course.md

 ### LightSail

 **Low and predictable** pricing.
-FUlly managed.
+Fully managed.
 Can setup monitoring and notifications.
 Mostly for website, simple applications.
 For Users with **No cloud expierience**.

 ## Deployment & Management Infrastructure